NahidEbrahimian/paint-pix2pix-tensorflow/README.md

 git clone https://github.com/NahidEbrahimian/pix2pix-tensorflow
 ```

-2- Then, according to the above pictures, select your favorite dataset name that you want to run inference(for example: maps, cityscapes or ...)
+2- Then, according to the pictures above, select your favorite dataset name that you want to run inference(for example: maps, cityscapes or ...)

 3- Put your input images in `./input/dataset_name` directory(dataset_name refers to favorite dataset name that you selected in previous step)